cambiatus/backend/README.md

 CRUD actions however creation and updating happens as a result of events that trigger writes and updates to our database.

 The intention down the line is to make this database a write only database in an Event Sourced structure which will enable us to replay events and give us much more observability.

-For a more in-depth look at our application lifecycle, checkout [this documentation](/.github/deep-dive.md).

 ## Technologies